 When creating an arrangement for a join where the key is not clear, Materialize attempts to choose a key that will ensure that data is well distributed.
 If there is a primary key, that will be used; if there are source fields not required by the query, they are not included.
 Often Materialize can pull primary key info from a Confluent schema.

 If Materialize cannot detect a primary key, the default key is the full set of columns, in order to ensure good data distribution.
 Creating an unmaterialized view and then specifying a custom index makes the key smaller.

-Currently, Materialize handles implicit casts in a very memory-intensive way.
-Until this issue is resolved, you can reduce memory usage by building an index on the view with the type changed for any queries which include implicit casts, for example, when you combine 32-bit and 64-bit numbers.
+Currently, Materialize handles implicit casts inserted in join constraints in a very memory-intensive way (#4171).
+Until this issue is resolved, you can reduce memory usage by building an index on the view with the type changed for any queries that include implicit casts, for example, when you combine 32-bit and 64-bit numbers.